 To find more solids to cover I started with convex solids add pyramids or divided triangular faces into four or more trianglar parts.
 Eleven tetrahedrons can also be joined to chains with 24 faces.
 There are two triangular faces for each tetrahedron and two additional faces at the ends.
 More than two thousands constructions seem to be possible.
 My count was 2606.
 It was easy to cover such a chain but it was difficult to prevent the constructions from breaking apart.

-Furthermore I explored larger sets with more colors or restrictions like "no same colored pieces" or "all edges differently colored" .
-If the triangles aren't equilateral there is no rotational symmetry and the number of pieces for a given color is much larger.
+Furthermore I explored larger sets with more colors or restrictions like no same color edges or all edges differently colored .
+If the triangles aren't equilateral there is no rotational symmetry and the number of pieces for a given color set is much larger.
 They can be used to cover solids with all corners on the surface of a sphere.

 Click the number of pieces in the table to see some constructions.

 |2||3||4||5||6||7||8||9||10||24||n||Equilateral Triangles||All Combinations||4||11||24||45||76||119||176||249||340||4624||(n^3+2*n)/3|

 |No Same Colored Pieces||2||8||20||40||70||112||168||240||330||4600||(n^3+2*n)/3 - n|

 being not equilateral

 |Let a and b the two given colors.
 If we cover a tetrahedron with this set the piece with aaa has one common edge with bbb.
 Therefore it's not possible to get a construction with matching a-a and b-b at all edges.
 But it is possible to have a-b matches at all edges.
 In the pictures the two colors are shown by combinations of circles grey-red and red-grey.|